 After years of research into the inefficiencies in the estate administration process, Estateably was created by myself and my cousin, Alex, to aid with the process of administering a Will in the most efficient manner possible.

 Yet today, according to an Angus Reid survey, over half of Canadians don't have a Will, and of those that do, just 35% have one that is up to date.
-Moreover, survey respondents cited various reasons for not proactively executing a Will: some indicated they felt too young to think about estate planning; others said they didn't have enough assets to consider a plan.
+Moreover, survey respondents cited various reasons for not proactively executing a Will: some indicated they felt too young to think about Estate Planning; others said they didn't have enough assets to consider a plan.

-When Canadians die without a Will (dying intestate), their estates are distributed according to the intestacy laws of the province in which they last resided.
+When Canadians die without a Will (also known as "dying intestate"), their estates are distributed according to the intestacy laws of the province in which they last resided.
 The process can add significant delays to an already inexpedient process.

 Benefits of Estate Planning

-Having a comprehensive plan (like an Aging & End-of-Life Plan as offered by Viive Planning) in place offers many benefits.
+Having a comprehensive plan (like an Aging & End of Life Plan as offered by Viive Planning) in place offers many benefits.

 Your family's security

-- Looking out for your family has always been important for you.
+Looking out for your family has always been important for you.
 But what happens when you're no longer there, either in mind or body?

-- Your family's peace of mind
+Your family's peace of mind

 By helping to establish a comprehensive plan while alive and making use of several available post-mortem planning strategies, a qualified estate practitioner can help minimize the burden these expenses will have on your estate and leave more in your beneficiaries' hands.

-- Alleviate emotional burden
+Reduced emotional burden

-- Planning a funeral is difficult when you are in the grieving process.
+Planning a funeral is difficult when you are in the grieving process.
 Your family will be overwhelmed with emotion and under pressure to make big decisions.
-You can ease the burden by outlying your final wishes in your estate plan.
+You can ease the burden by outlying your final wishes in your Estate Plan.

-"In moments of heightened emotions, such as during a life-limiting illness, or at the passing of a loved one, predictability, clarity, and having a plan are essential to help each family member understand, accept, and realize their loved one's wishes," ----Mallory McGrath
+"In moments of heightened emotions, such as during a life-limiting illness, or at the passing of a loved one, predictability, clarity, and having a plan are essential to help each family member understand, accept, and realize their loved one's wishes,"